 2. To Heal

 After blogging my labor story, I got some messages asking what the stitches were for.
 I delivered vaginally and had a second degree tear down there, which the doctors said is pretty common.
-They stitched up the tear while I was distracted by the baby in my arms, then we were wheeled off to another floor for recovery.
 I was also very swollen, so much that I nearly weighed the same when I got home from the hospital as I did before giving birth (and a LOT comes out during birth in addition to a baby)!

-My hospital provided a ton of product for postpartum healing.
-But if in doubt, it doesn’t hurt to purchase some things in advance.
+Most birthing hospitals provide the essentials for postpartum healing.
+But if in doubt, it doesn’t hurt to have some things in advance, or for certain products there are just better versions that you can buy (like the Mom Washer below!).
 The 2 most mentioned “favorites” by you guys on Instagram were pre-soaked witch hazel pads and Dermoplast numbing spray.
 I personally didn’t use the spray, but totally agree about the witch hazel – this plant-based ingredient helps reduce inflammation and speed up healing.
 I used those little pads for weeks!